MocioF/campi-moduli-italiani/readme.txt

 The data taken from the website of the Agenzia delle entrate are in the public domain and constitute a public database made available to allow tax compliance and, more generally, to allow the identification of physical persons with the Italian public administrations, through the personal fiscal code.
 The data on the Agenzia delle entrate website can be freely stored on your computer or printed (https://www.agenziaentrate.gov.it/portale/web/guest/privacy).
 The data are managed by the Ufficio Archivio of the Agenzia delle entrate.
 This plugin uses the data taken from the website of the Agenzia delle entrate exclusively for the purpose of carrying out a formal regularity check of the pesonal tax code.
-This plugin does not include any links on the external pages of the website on which it is used, neither to the Agenzia delle entrate site nor to the ISTAT website; in particular, no form of direct link is made, nor of deep linking.
+This plugin does not include any links on the external pages of the website on which it is used, neither to the Agenzia delle entrate's site nor to the ISTAT's website; in particular, no form of direct link is made, nor of deep linking.

-== How to use form tags ==
+== How to use form tags in Contact Form 7 ==

 [comune]
 `[comune]` has a manager in the CF7 form creation area that allows you to set various options.